Codium-ai/codium-token-minimization/README.md

 </table>
 </p>

 Note that both tabification and minimization operations do not change the code functionality.

+Feel free to contact if there are any questions or issues.

 ## Acknowledgement
 To perform code minimization, we use the excellent [Python Minifier](https://github.com/dflook/python-minifier) package.